gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Title: WebGL 3D - Directional Lighting
 Description: How to implement directional lighting in WebGL

+This article is part of a series of articles, the first of which is call [WebGL Fundamentals](webgl-fundamentals.html).
 This article is a continuation of [WebGL 3D Cameras](webgl-3d-camera.html).
 If you haven't read that I suggest [you start there](webgl-3d-camera.html).

 There are many ways to implement lighting.
 Probably the simplest is *directional lighting*.